Isle of Dogs (film): Plot

 A thousand years ago, dogs were free to roam as they pleased.
-However, the cat-loving Kobayashi Dynasty declared war on dogs, seeking to eradicate them.
+However, the cat-supremacist Kobayashi Dynasty declared war on dogs, seeking to eradicate them.
 A child warrior sympathetic towards the threatened dogs decapitated the head of the Kobayashi Clan, ending the war, and was immortalized as the Boy Samurai of Legend.

 In 2038, an outbreak of canine flu spreads throughout the Japanese city of Megasaki.
 The city's authoritarian mayor, Kenji Kobayashi, ratifies an official decree banishing all dogs to Trash Island, despite the insistence of Professor Watanabe, the mayor's political opponent, that he is close to creating a cure.
 The first deported canine is a white and black-spotted male dog named Spots Kobayashi, who served as the bodyguard of 12-year-old orphan Atari Kobayashi, the mayor's distant nephew and ward.

 Six months later, Atari hijacks a plane and flies it to Trash Island, now nicknamed "the Isle of Dogs", to search for Spots.
 After crash-landing, Atari is rescued by a dog pack ostensibly led by an all-black canine named Chief, a lifelong stray, along with Rex, Boss, Duke, and King.
 With their help, Atari finds a locked cage that apparently contains Spots' skeleton, but they realize it is not him.
 They then fend off a rescue team sent by Mayor Kobayashi to retrieve Atari.
 Chief initially declines to continue helping Atari, but is convinced by Nutmeg, a female ex-show dog whom Chief is smitten with.
 The pack seeks advice from sage-like dogs Jupiter and Oracle, who surmise that Spots might be held captive by an isolated tribe of dogs rumored to be cannibals.

 Meanwhile, Watanabe finally develops a successful serum and shows the results to Kobayashi, who merely dismisses him.
 By order of the mayor's hatchet man Major Domo, the professor is placed under house arrest and assassinated with poisoned sushi.
 Tracy Walker, an American exchange student, member of a pro-dog activist group and Nutmeg's owner, suspects a conspiracy and begins to investigate, in the process developing feelings for Atari.
 Kobayashi and his political party are revealed to be responsible for the dog flu outbreak and aim to succeed at exterminating dogs where Kobayashi's ancestors failed.